XraySpectroscopy/xafsorg/docs/Analysis/BackgroundRemovalWithAutobk.rst

 there is a peak just below 1 |AA| in |chi|\ (R) that is probably spurious.
 (Well, the fellow asking the question on the mailing list implied that he does not expect to see a peak at such a low R value.
-So I am presuming that the peak at about 1.5 &Aring; represents the nearest neighbor.)
+So I am presuming that the peak at about 1.5 |AA| represents the nearest neighbor.)

 To proceed from here, one must understand which parameters in Athena